 If you accept that you had a controlled substance in your system, and you agree that the level of the substance was above the specified limit but want to limit the severity of the sentence imposed, then our guilty plea and mitigation service could have a massive impact on the overall sentence you receive.

 If you have the right representation to handle your guilty plea to a drug driving offence it could mean the difference between a driving ban or a prison sentence.
 The possible sentences you face for this offence can be very severe.
 Therefore it is vital that you speak to a lawyer who specialises in drug driving offences as soon as possible for extensive mitigation work to be commenced.

-Our drug driving lawyers continue to secure truly outstanding results in drug driving cases when putting forward guilty pleas and mitigation.
+Our specialist drug driving solicitors continue to secure truly outstanding results in drug driving cases when putting forward guilty pleas and mitigation.

 If you’re considering pleading guilty to a ‘specified limit’ drug driving offence and would like to know more about how our guilty plea and mitigation service could give you peace of mind, along with an amazing result at Court, then visit our dedicated guilty plea page.
 Alternatively, call one of specialist lawyers on 0330 33 22 770.